AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-emailsntfctns/avoiding-spam-filters/configure-wp-emails-avoid-spam-filters.md

   * notification@yoursubdomain.yourdomain.com if you have a white label domain; substitute your subdomain name and domain name in this address

 <!--
-See the relevant section below for your email client to find out where to paste in these two Workfront Proof "from" addresses.
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">See the relevant section below for your email client to find out where to paste in these two Workfront Proof "from" addresses.</p>
 -->